 Parkland College > Fine & Applied Arts > Giertz Gallery > Expeditions

-This bus trip is a collaboration between Community Education and Giertz Gallery to assist with Gallery exhibits and programming.
+This trip was a collaborative effort between Community Education and Parkland's Giertz Gallery to assist with art exhibits and programming.

 Copyright Notice: All images and photos on these pages are copyright of the artists or gallery and may not be used for any purpose without written permission.